JWF-Official/otto-search-open-source/README.rst

-This Project is licensed under the RGOSL (RealitySoft GNU Open SOurce License) v1.0
+This Project is licensed under the RGOSL (RealitySoft GNU Open Source License) v1.0